Substance Use Disorder

 For the treatment of substance use disorder, The Health Plan has adopted "Guidelines for the Treatment of Patients with Substance Use Disorders" published by The American Psychiatric Association.

-A universal SUD waiver form has been developed and accepted by all West Virginia managed care organizations requesting SUD services for Medicaid members.
+Residential treatment and larger amounts of peer recovery support services will require authorization.
+A universal SUD authorization form has been developed and is accepted by all West Virginia managed care organizations reviewing requests from providers for authorization for SUD services for Medicaid members.
 Completion of this form in its entirety may reduce the amount of requests for additional clinical information to support SUD services for our members.

 The new SUD form is available in fillable format here.